hashicorp/terraform-provider-google/website/docs/r/compute_router_nat.html.markdown

   Platform, or `MANUAL_ONLY` for only user-allocated NAT IP addresses.
   Possible values are: `MANUAL_ONLY`, `AUTO_ONLY`.

+* `initial_nat_ips` -
+  (Optional)
+  Self-links of NAT IPs to be used as initial value for creation alongside a RouterNatAddress resource.
+  Conflicts with natIps and drainNatIps.
+Only valid if natIpAllocateOption is set to MANUAL_ONLY.

 * `nat_ips` -
   (Optional)
   Self-links of NAT IPs.
 Only valid if natIpAllocateOption